Rules

 "Hazardous wastes" shall mean any "solid waste," as that term is defined by 30 Texas Administrative Code 335.1, identified or listed as a hazardous waste by the administrator of the Environmental Protection Agency pursuant to the federal Solid Waste Disposal Act, as amended by the Resource Conservation and Recovery Act, 42 United States Code 6901 et seq., as amended.

-"Hearings Officer" shall mean any person appointed by the Board to conduct a hearing on a permit, rule or enforcement matter.
+"Hearings Officer" shall mean any person appointed by the Board to conduct a hearing on a permit, rule, or enforcement matter.

 "Landscape Irrigation" shall mean systems or devices used to deliver water to lawns and shrubbery at private residences and at commercial establishments for ornamental purposes solely.

-"Managed Available Groundwater" means the amount of water that may be permitted by a district for beneficial use in accordance with the desired future condition of the aquifer as determined under Section 36.108.
+"Managed Available Groundwater" means the amount of water that may be permitted by a district for beneficial use in accordance with the desired future condition of the aquifer as determined under Section 36.108 of the Texas Water Code.

-"Manager" shall mean a person selected by the Board to manage and operate the affairs of the District subject only to the orders of the Board.
+"Manager" shall mean a person selected by the Board to manage and operate the day-to-day affairs of the District subject only to the orders of the Board.

 "Open Meetings Act" shall mean Chapter 551, Government Code.